loafey/master-thesis/Proposal/Proposal/1. Intro.typ

   language

 == Motivation #red_text[(why is SLFL interesting)]
-There are advantages to functional programming @hughes1989.
-Functional programming tends to emphasize _referential transparency_, _higher-order functions_, _algebraic type systems_, and _strong type systems_.
+Functional programming tends to emphasize _referential transparency_, _higher-order
+functions_, _algebraic type systems_, and _strong type systems_.
-Although the merits of functional programming are evident, it is under represented in system-level programming.
+Although the merits of functional programming are evident @hughes1989, it is under represented for system-level programming.
 The reason functional languages are not used in system-level programming is the lack of predictable performance.
-This lack of predictable performance is frequently traced back to the use of _immutable_ data structures, as opposed to _mutable_ data structures.
+Unpredictable performance can be traced back the use of _immutable_ data structures, as opposed to _mutable_ data structures.
 The former requires copying, and subsequently a form of automatic memory management, at least for convenience, whereas the latter can be modified in place.